kindone/python-proptest/SECURITY.md

 ## Security Best Practices

-When using PyPropTest:
+When using python-proptest:

-1. **Keep dependencies updated**: Regularly update PyPropTest and its dependencies
+1. **Keep dependencies updated**: Regularly update python-proptest and its dependencies
 2. **Use specific versions**: Pin to specific versions in production
 3. **Review generated data**: Be cautious with generated data in security-sensitive contexts
 4. **Validate inputs**: Always validate inputs from property-based tests before using in production